cat-ding/Flixter/README.md

 Describe any challenges encountered while building the app.

 * Spent way more time than I should have trying to figure out why image was not displaying when it was just a tiny typo in the string for the link.
+* About an hour before the submission deadline, I was finishing up adding one last feature (rating value textview) but some unknown error came up and I spent way too long trying to figure out the problem so I had to reclone my project and redo a few features.

 ## Open-source libraries used